OUR LEADERSHIP AND STAFF

 Rev. Dr. Michael Ford is our Senior Pastor.
 His educational preparation for ministry began with a BA degree in Religious Studies from Concordia University College in Alberta, Canada.
 He earned his Master of Divinity degree from McMaster Divinity College in Hamilton, Ontario and completed a second Masters Degree from Wilfred Laurier University in Waterloo with a concentration on Comparative Religion and Interfaith Dialog.
 He was awarded his Doctor of Ministry at Colgate Rochester Crozer Divinity School in Rochester, NY on May 19, 2012.
 Prior to coming to Lake Avenue, he served seven years as Pastor at Dundas Baptist Church near Hamilton, Ontario.

-In addition to his responsibilities at LABC, Michael has served as Chair of the Board at Cameron Community Ministries, and is currently Chair of the Board for Colgate Rochester Crozer Divinity School
+In addition to his responsibilities at LABC, Michael has served as Chair of the Board at Cameron Community Ministries, and is currently on the Board of Trustees for Colgate Rochester Crozer Divinity School.

 REV. SUSAN MAYBECK (she/her/hers)